Buzzing Startup Terminologies that Every Entrepreneur Must Know

 Startups Terminologies Every Entrepreneur Should Know

 - Founder- A founder is a person who comes up with an idea and then transforms it into a business or a startup.
-Founders can set up a business on their own and lead from the front with every decision he or she makes.
+Founders can set up a business on their own and lead from the front with every decision they make.
 Anyone can start a business after following a few legal terms and conditions.
-They are basically founders.
+They are founders.

 - Wantrepreneur- In short, a wantrepreneur is someone who gives an idea.
-They are always planning to launch a startup and have several ideas on them but they haven’t started yet.
+They are always planning to launch a startup and have several ideas, but they haven’t started yet.

-- Non-technical- Technical founders are those with a programming background or have good knowledge of coding.
+- Non-technical- Technical founders have a programming background or have good knowledge of coding.
 Non-technical founders tend to be business or marketing people.

 - Validation- Validation is required when there is a need and demand for the product.
-One of the strongest validation indications, when people pay for the product, use, and recommend it to others with similar needs.
+One of the strongest validation indications is when people pay for the product, use it and recommend it to others with similar needs.

 - Accelerator: An accelerator or startup accelerator is an organization, company, or group of individuals that educate support and mentor startups.